-Born in 1866 he became a widower and single father at a relatively young age and realised he had to abandon ceramics, which didn’t sell well, to set up on his own.
+Born in 1866 he became a widower and single father at a relatively young age.
+That’s when he realised he had to abandon ceramics, which didn’t sell well, and set up on his own.
 His gamble to go into silverware paid off.
-In 1904 he opened a small boutique in the smarter part of Copenhagen, forged partnerships with artists and artisans in the capital to design knives and forks, tableware and jewellery.
+In 1904 he opened a small boutique in the smarter part of Copenhagen.
+He forged partnerships with artists and artisans in the capital to design knives and forks, tableware and jewelry.

-We have the gorgeous bowl shown above – to get your own mirror polished steel bowl or to just see the details and similar Georg Jensen bowls check HERE with Amazon.
+We have the gorgeous bowl shown above.
+You too can get a mirror polished steel bowl like it – or check details HERE with Amazon.
 He loved art and craftsman ship and was not simply a jack of all trades – he became an expert in everything to do with his trade.
 Added to that, he kept an eye on the future, what the new generation was looking for, which was the unique driving force behind his brand and the answer to why it is so admired today, over 100 years later.

 Jensen stuck to a pared down look – some art nouveau and other styles incorporated – but his simple design struck a cord with the Danish and Scandinavian consumers and Jensen bit by bit he became a leading force in home decor design.
 Today his name is a byword for luxury – his ultra modern ladies’ open bangle watch and Daisy earrings are a must-have status symbol for young students.
 At the end of the 19th Century Georg Jensen set up a pottery studio but in 1901 he quit to re-train as a silversmith.